Compiler Services: Processing typed expression tree

 --------------------

-type FSharpAttribute = member Format: context: FSharpDisplayContext -> string member IsAttribute: unit -> bool member AttributeType: FSharpEntity member ConstructorArguments: IList<FSharpType * obj> member IsUnresolved: bool member NamedArguments: IList<FSharpType * string * bool * obj> member Range: range
+type FSharpAttribute = member Format: context: FSharpDisplayContext -> string member IsAttribute: unit -> bool member AttributeType: FSharpEntity with get member ConstructorArguments: IList<FSharpType * obj> with get member IsUnresolved: bool with get member NamedArguments: IList<FSharpType * string * bool * obj> with get member Range: range with get

 <summary> Represents a custom attribute attached to F# source code or a compiler .NET component </summary>